eparadis/portfolio/content/portfolio/nutrition_now.md

 ## Ideation

-The nutrition tracking experience is common among those we surveyed, but adherance was low.
+The nutrition tracking experience is common among those we surveyed, but adherence was low.
 We considered both a mobile app and a countertop personal assistant.
 The ubiquitous presence of cell phones and user's familiarity with nutrition-tracking apps won out.

 <!--
 P3 - Ideation & Sketching.pdf